• values

 B.S.
 Biochemistry, 2021

-Enock is graduated from MSU in 2021.
-He's working on developing 3D printed sensors for cool new measurements.
+Enock graduated from MSU in 2021.
+During his time in the lab he worked on developing 3D printed sensors for cool new measurements.

 Picture